Handling a validator

 # Unjail procedure

-In case a validator ended up jail for downtime, it is necessary that the wallet that created the validator performs a ujail transaction.
+In case a validator ended up jailed for downtime, it is necessary that the wallet that created the validator performs an unjail transaction.

 The follow command must be performed